soleimani2020/soleimani2020/README.md

-🎓 Postdoctoral Fellow at The University of Göttingen.
+🎓 Ph.D. in Physics, University of Göttingen.

 🤝 Combining machine learning models and data.